Voting-Rights-Code/Equitable-Polling-Locations/GMAP_README.md

             mediagis/nominatim:4.4
         ```

-        **Note**:  These commands will also download and set up a Postgres server.
+        **Note**:  This command will also download and set up a Postgres server.

         It may take some time for this command to complete.